Atlantic & Neptune: The Best Pristine Coastal Charm You’ll Love

 Atlantic Beach & Neptune Beach: Top Beachfront & Coastal Stays

 Finding the right place to stay can make a great beach trip even better.
-Atlantic and Neptune Beach offer a mix of boutique hotels and oceanfront stays, while several nearby choices provide easy access to the sand.
+These coastal towns offer a mix of boutique hotels and oceanfront stays, while several nearby choices provide easy access to the sand.
 Whether you are planning a romantic getaway, a family vacation, or a relaxing weekend, there are options for every travel style.

 Dune House Hotel & Spa ★★★★★ 9.0┃10